SciCompMod/memilio/pycode/memilio-epidata/memilio/epidata/README.rst

     If the data on github is not available we download the case data from rki from https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/e408ccf8878541a7ab6f6077a42fd811_0
-    In this case the provided data is either geojson or csv.

   - Vaccination data (RKI-V)